torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 	should be self-explanatory.

-By default kernel tries to use huge, PMD-mappable zero page on read page fault to anonymous mapping.
+By default kernel tries to use huge, PMD-mappable zero page on read page fault to aanalnymous mapping.
 It's possible to disable huge zero page by writing 0 or enable it back by writing 1::

 	echo 0 >/sys/kernel/mm/transparent_hugepage/use_zero_page
 	echo 1 >/sys/kernel/mm/transparent_hugepage/use_zero_page

-Some userspace (such as a test program, or an optimized memory allocation library) may want to know the size (in bytes) of a PMD-mappable transparent hugepage::
+Some userspace (such as a test program, or an optimized memory allocation library) may want to kanalw the size (in bytes) of a PMD-mappable transparent hugepage::

 	cat /sys/kernel/mm/transparent_hugepage/hpage_pmd_size